Section for Hologenomics

 Botanist and molecular ecologist, broadly insterested in the ecology, evolution and conservation of wild plant species, from Southeast Asian timber trees to Danish orchids.

-My research areas are conservation and population genetics/genomics, orchid-fungal interactions, plant reproductive systems, species identification and delimitation as well as application of eDNA and metabarcoding methods for species detection, biodiversity assessments and identification of species interactions.
+My research include conservation and population genomics of wild plant species, plant-microbe interactions, plant reproductive systems, species identification and delimitation as well as application of eDNA and metabarcoding methods for biodiversity assessments and identification of species interactions.

-My current reserach at Center of Evolutionary Hologenomics use orchids and their associated microbiomes as a model system to study the association between wild plant genomes, their microbiont communities and their habitat.
+My current research at Center of Evolutionary Hologenomics use orchids and their associated microbiomes as a model system to study the association between wild plant genomes, their microbiont communities and their habitat.